JerryFleming/PyDoc/c-api/init.rst

    single: lock, interpreter

 The Python interpreter is not fully thread-safe.
-In order to support multi-threaded Python programs, there's a global lock, called the :term:`global interpreter lock` or :term:`GIL`, that must be held by the current thread before it can safely access Python objects.
+In order to support multi-threaded Python programs, there's a global lock, called the :term:`解释器全局锁` or :term:`GIL`, that must be held by the current thread before it can safely access Python objects.
 Without the lock, even the simplest operations could cause problems in a multi-threaded program: for example, when two threads simultaneously increment the reference count of the same object, the